Stadium MRT station: Services and location

 The station is served by the Circle line (CCL) between the Nicoll Highway and Mountbatten stations.
 The station code is CC6 as reflected on official maps.
-During off-peak hours, the station is the terminus for CCL train services from Marina Bay station.
+During off-peak hours, the station is the terminus for CCL train services from Dhoby Ghaut station.
 The station operates from about 5:45 am to 12:15 am depending on the first and last train timings at this station.
 Train frequencies on the line generally range from 5 to 7 minutes.

 As the name suggests, the station serves the Singapore Sports Hub and surrounding facilities, such as the Water Sports Centre, Singapore Indoor Stadium, Kallang Theatre, OCBC Aquatic Centre, OCBC Arena, Kallang Wave Mall and Leisure Park Kallang.
 The station is located south of the Sports Hub and at the western end of the Stadium Boulevard.